A chloroacetamidine-based inactivator of protein arginine methyltransferase 1: Design, synthesis, and in vitro and in vivo evaluation

 Abstract

-Protein arginine methyltransferases (PRMTs) catalyze the post-translational methylation of arginine residues.
-PRMT1 is the predominant mammalian isozyme, and is responsible for generating the majority of the asymmetrically dimethylated arginine found in vivo.
-The dysregulation of this enzyme has been implicated in heart disease and cancer; thus, its inhibition would be useful in the treatment of these diseases.
-Herein, we describe the most potent PRMT1 inhibitor described to date.
-This compound, denoted C21, is a chloroacetamidine-containing peptide that is able to irreversibly bind and inactivate the enzyme selectively.
-We have also shown that the coactivator activity of PRMT1 is selectively inhibited by the compound in cellulo.
+(Chemical Equation Presented) Protein arginine methyltransferases (PRMTs) catalyze the post-translational methylation of arginine residues.
+PRMT1 is the predominant mammalian isozyme and is responsible for generating the majority of the asymmetrically dimethylated arginine found in vivo.
+Herein, we describe the most potent PRMT1 inhibitor, C21, described to date.

 JournalChemBioChem